fatahjamro/typst-thesis/chapters/02-foundations.typ

 In practical example, measuring the polarization of a photon along one direction, such as vertical or horizontal, gives no information about its polarization along diagonal or circular directions.
 These different measurements are represented by the Pauli operators $sigma_x$, $sigma_y$, and $sigma_z$, whose eigenstates form a set of mutually unbiased bases@brierley2009MutuallyUnbiasedBases.

+MUBs are crucial in various applications across quantum information theory:

+- Quantum State Estimation: MUBs are used in quantum state estimation to determine the state of a quantum system with high precision @adamson2008ExperimentalQuantumState, @grassl2005TomographyQuantumStates.
+- Quantum Cryptography: MUBs enhance the security protocols in quantum key distribution by ensuring that the eavesdropping attempts can be detected and mitigated effectively @cerf2002SecurityQuantumKey.
+- Quantum Error Correction: MUBs are used in designing quantum error correcting codes to protect quantum information from errors and noise @klappenecker2004ConstructionsMutuallyUnbiased.

+=== Optimal state determination
+Pairs of MU bases represent measurements that were called "maximally non-commuting" by Schwinger @schwinger1960UnitaryOperatorBases: a measurement in one of the bases reveals no information about the outcome of measurements in the other basis.
+Ivanovic @ivanovic1981geometricaldescriptionquantal was the first to realise that a set of $d + 1$ bases that are all pairwise mutually unbiased could be applied to quantum state reconstruction.

+Suppose there is a source producing identical copies of some unknown quantum state described by a density matrix rho.
+Since rho is a d times d Hermitian matrix with Tr(rho) = 1, we must determine d^2 - 1 real variables @Fano1957DescriptionDensityMatrix.
+A non-degenerate projective measurement yields d probabilities which sum to one, so that each measurement performed on a sub-ensemble of states can be used to determine d - 1 variables.
+A quick calculation reveals that we require at least (d^2 - 1)/(d - 1) = d + 1 projective measurements.
+Ivanovic demonstrated that d + 1 MU bases are also sufficient to determine any density matrix @ivanovic1981geometricaldescriptionquantal.
+For example, in dimension two, any density matrix may be expressed as

+$
+rho = 1/d I + r · sigma
+$

+where $r$ is a vector in the 3-sphere of radius one (called the Bloch ball), and $sigma = (x, y, z)^T$ is a vector of the Pauli matrices $sigma_x, sigma_y, text("and") sigma_z$.
+By performing measurements corresponding to the three Pauli matrices on multiple copies of $rho$, we are able to determine the vector $r$ up to some statistical accuracy.
+Therefore, this set of $2 + 1$ bases, whose eigenvectors form a complete set of MU bases, is sufficient to estimate any $2 times 2$ density matrix $rho$.

+=== Quantum key distribution
+By sharing a random string of numbers, two parties can encrypt a message in such a way that it appears completely random to an eavesdropper.
+The "one-time pad" is an unbreakable method of encryption provided the string is truly random and only used once @Shannon1949CommunicationTheory.

+The problem comes in having sufficiently many strings, called keys, with which to encrypt all messages you wish to send.
+This is called the key distribution problem.

+By allowing the security of the key distribution protocol to be computationally impossible rather than unconditional, several ingenious methods to distribute keys have been developed.
+Assuming that an eavesdropper does not possess an infinitely large computer, cryptographic systems can make use of mathematical problems that are very hard to solve.
+For example, there is no known efficient algorithm to factorize large integers into a product of primes (used in the Rivest-Shamir-Adleman algorithm @rivest1978methodQKD) or to compute the discrete logarithm (used in the Diffe-Hellman-Merkle key exchange @diffie2022newCryptography @hellman1980cryptographic).
+However, solving these problems is only difficult, not impossible, so that the security of such public key protocols relies on the lack of future developments in mathematics and technology.

+In 1970, Wiesner proposed a totally new approach to cryptography @wiesner1983conjugateCoding that was developed by Bennet and Brassard: they presented a key distribution protocol @bennett2014QuantumCryptographyPublic, now known as BB84, that uses properties of quantum systems to ensure its security.
+This protocol allows two parties, Alice and Bob, to distribute a key such that anyone who attempts to listen in on the quantum signals can, in theory, be detected.
+The eavesdropper, Eve, is constrained by the physical laws of quantum mechanics.
+She cannot perform a measurement without introducing a disturbance (Heisenberg's uncertainty principle), copy states (no cloning) or split the signal, since it consists of single photons or particles.
+Other protocols such as Ekert's @ekert1991QuantumCryptography use entangled particles in such a way that Eve essentially introduces hidden variables destroying the quantum correlations.
+It is possible to prove that these quantum key distribution (QKD) protocols are secure against all future technological and mathematical advances

+The original BB84 protocol and its subsequent generalisation to $d$-dimensional systems exploit the complementarity of MU bases in order to ensure their security.
+By defining a protocol that uses any bases, Phoenix argues that the MU bases used in the original BB84 are the best choice of bases for the legitimate parties to detect an eavesdropper @phoenix1993quantumCryptography.
+In other words, MU bases are optimal for this quantum key distribution protocol.

 == Quantum Channels